kjayasa/reeldeal/ClientApp/src/content/text/categories.md

 - Special Jury Award (award for excellence based on suggestion the members of the jury)
 - Spirit award (best uplifting message)

-### Submitions in the **Insta Reel** category are considered for the following awards.
+### Submissions in the **Insta Reel** category are considered for the following awards.

 - Best Comedy
 - Best Dub
 - Best Original Music
 - Best Horror
-- Best imitation
+- Best Imitation
 - Audience Choice Award
-- Poplar Vote
+- Popular Vote